AMNAALMGLY/amnaalmgly.github.io/_pages/about.md

 More than that, I was able to learn more during a 1-year internship  with David Rolnick at MILA.

 Fall 2022 I began A completely different experience!
-As a predoc researcher at Stanford king center, working  with Stefano Ermon, David Lobell and Soledad Parilliman on [various projects](https://amnaalmgly.github.io/assets/pdf/CV_Dec.pdf)
+As a predoc researcher at Stanford king center, working  with Stefano Ermon, David Lobell, Irene Lo and David Rolnick  on [various projects](https://amnaalmgly.github.io/assets/pdf/CV_Dec.pdf)

 I'm generally interested in the question of out of distribution generalization and causal inference with applications to computational sustainability and poverty questions.